Channel 3 (Saudi Arabia): Programming

 With the service becoming an all-English channel, most of the programs seen on the service came from the United States.

 The station avoided the broadcast of news bulletins, a topic deemed "sensitive" by the station, but started relaying the English-language news service from Saudi Arabian state television in 1982.

 In line with Islamic moral standards, the station opened its daily schedule with readings from the Quran and broadcast prayer intermissions during prayer times.
 The first broadcast in 1957 started with a reading of the Quran.
 These strict Islamic teachings were spread to programming in general, as was also the norm in other Muslim countries, as elements deemed haram were censored.
 The station had no written rules for its censorship standards, under the grounds that this depended on common sense and knowledge about Saudi society, but starting in 1982, the Ministry of Information set up an office in Dammam to monitor Aramco TV's programs, by cutting scenes that contradicted strict Islamic teachings.
 Usually Aramco TV was more liberal when compared to Saudi state television.
 On June 23, 1978, the station broadcast a program about that year's Miss US beauty pageant.
 Moreover, the station broadcast many series that state television wouldn't air, such as The Love Boat, Laverne & Shirley, Happy Days, Hart to Hart, Police Woman, Dallas and Hill Street Blues.
+The Saudi government requested an increase in the amount of English-language programming at the station in 1990 with the outset of the Gulf War, but these were censored at the request of Aramco's public relations department in order to conform with Saudi cultural standards.